daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ![](img/direction-columns-1.png)

 All the properties we covered above work just the same, but keep in mind that the main and cross axes are not in reverse position.
-So main axis runs top to bottom of the parent `div`, while cross axis now runs left to right of the parent `div`.
+So the main axis runs top to bottom of the parent `div`, while the cross axis now runs left to right of the parent `div`.

 ``` css
 .flexbox-container {